A Look Back at a Legacy

 Clark retired from political life in 2017 as the longest serving female Premier in Canadian history and the only woman in Canada ever to be re-elected.

 Today she is a Senior Advisor at the internationally recognized law firm, Bennett Jones LLP.
-She also sits as a Board Director for Shaw Communications Inc., one of Canada’s 4 largest telecommunications companies; and for Recipe Unlimited Corporation, the owner of Canada’s most iconic restaurant brands.
+She also sits as a Board Director for Shaw Communications Inc., one of Canada’s 4 largest telecommunications companies; and for Recipe Unlimited Corporation, owner of Canada’s most iconic restaurant brands.
 In addition, she serves as an Advisor for ThoughtWire Corp., an organization focused on advancing the Canadian tech sector.
 Recently she has also been appointed as an Associate Member for the InterAction Council.
 This is an international organization where former heads of state come together to find solutions to the political, economic and social problems of today’s world.

 Clark is now also being credited for bringing the liquefied natural gas industry to British Columbia.
 LNG Canada just approved a $40B LNG project in Kitimat, British Columbia.
 This is the single largest private sector investment in Canadian history.